bareos/bareos/manuals/en/developers/pluginAPI.md

 Called for a command plugin to create a file during a Restore job before restoring the data.
 This entry point is called before any I/O is done on the file.
-After this call, Bacula will call pluginIO() to open the file for write.
+After this call, Bareos will call pluginIO() to open the file for write.

 The data in the restore\_pkt is passed to the plugin and is based on the